 People use these two words interchangeably.
 They are not the same thing.

 Pre-qualification is a quick estimate.
-You tell a lender your income and your debts, and they tell you, roughly, what you might be able to borrow.
+You tell a lender your income and debts, and they give you a rough borrowing range.
 No documents.
 No credit check.
 No real verification.

 Pre-approval goes deeper.
 It usually involves documents, a credit check, and a proper lender review.
-The Financial Consumer Agency of Canada confirms this distinction, and it matters more than most buyers realize, because your credit score and your credit rating can shift the borrowing picture fast.
+The Financial Consumer Agency of Canada confirms this distinction, and it matters more than many buyers realize because your credit score and credit history can change the borrowing picture quickly.

-Here is the catch.
+There is another layer buyers often miss.
 Lenders do not all define these terms the same way.
-Some call a basic estimate a pre-approval.
-Others reserve the term for a full file review.
+Some call a basic estimate a pre-approval, while others reserve that label for a much deeper review.

 Documents Needed for Mortgage Pre-Approval